 Sri Lanka is a tear shaped island just below India.
 For such a small island, the biodiversity the island offers is incredible.
 There can’t be many places of this size that offer beautiful beaches, cool highlands, diverse wildlife, colonial towns, chaotic cities, and ancient ruins.
 Then, there is the delicious food and ultra-friendly locals.
 If you are still deciding on a country to visit, why not consider Sri Lanka?
 Still need convincing?
-Below is what we think are the best places to visit in Sri Lanka in 2018.
+Below is what we think are the best places to visit in Sri Lanka.

 Galle is one of the unmissable destinations in Sri Lanka.
 The old town is jam-packed full of art shops, cafes, bars and boutiques all housed in beautiful Dutch colonial buildings.
 Galle is a magnet for writers, photographers, artists and poets and it’s not hard to see why.
 It’s a place where the heartbeat naturally starts to slow down and the rhythm of the day is at a mellow beat.

 Most of the sites are in the old town within the city walls.
 We would recommend just walking around and discovering the place for yourself.
 The architecture in Galle is beautiful and you can find some lovely cafes and boutiques.
 Make sure you head to the bastions to watch sunset.
 There is a great atmosphere there and it seems like the whole town has converged there to watch the sunset with you!
 And for good reason.
 When we watched sunset in Galle the whole sky turned red as it set over a field where kids were playing cricket.

 Out of all the beaches on the south coast, Mirissa was our favourite.
 It has a reputation as a party beach but during our stay we found no evidence of that.
 What we did find was a beautiful beach with calm warm waters and a mellow vibe.
 It’s a fantastic beach for swimming.